SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Evaluation

 \subsubsection{Hardware}

-All experiments are conducted on the TSUBAME4.0 supercomputer~\cite{tsubame4}.
-Each compute node is equipped with dual AMD EPYC 9654 processors and 4 Nvidia H100 SXM5 GPUs with 94GB HBM2e memory, interconnected via NVLink 4.0 providing 450GB/s unidirectional link bandwidth per GPU.
-The nodes are interconnected via InfiniBand NDR200 with 200Gbps bandwidth in a fat-tree topology.
+Experiments (1)--(4) are conducted on the TSUBAME4.0 supercomputer~\cite{tsubame4}, and the portability study (5) is conducted on the Aurora supercomputer~\cite{allcock2025auroraarchitectingargonnesexascale}.
+Each TSUBAME4.0 node is equipped with dual AMD EPYC 9654 processors and 4 NVIDIA H100 SXM5 GPUs with 94GB HBM2e memory, interconnected via NVLink 4.0, providing 450GB/s unidirectional bandwidth per GPU.
+The nodes are interconnected via InfiniBand NDR200 (25\,GB/s per link) in a fat-tree topology.
+Each Aurora node consists of dual Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} CPU Max Series processors and 6 Intel\textsuperscript{\textregistered} Data Center GPU Max 1550 GPUs; each GPU contains two Ponte Vecchio (PVC) tiles, yielding 12 tiles per node connected via Xe Link at 15GB/s per link.
+Nodes are interconnected via the Cray Slingshot-11 network at 200GB/s per node.